 or e-mail application to

-An administrative fee of 50% of the exhibitor fee will be charged for any cancellation occurring more than 60 days of the convention start date of October 14, 2018.
+An administrative fee of 50% of the exhibitor fee will be charged for any cancellation occurring more than 60 days of the convention start date.
 Cancellations less than 60 days will not receive a refund.
 If ACI cancels the convention due to circumstances beyond their reasonable control, ACI shall refund to each exhibitor its exhibit space rental payment previously paid, minus a share of costs and expenses incurred.
 Circumstances include Acts of God such as war; government regulations; civil disorders; transportation disruption; work stoppage; terrorist act within 250 miles of destination; disaster including fire, flood, tornado, and hurricane; and entire or partial destruction of the venue.

 The Exhibitor/Sponsor assumes all responsibility for any and all loss, theft and/or damage to exhibitor’s displays, equipment and other property while on premises, and hereby waives any and all claims and/or demands it may have against ACI, its parent and/or any of its affiliate companies arising from such loss, theft and/or damage.
 In addition, the Exhibitor/Sponsor agrees to defend, indemnify and hold harmless ACI and their respective parent, subsidiary and other related and affiliated companies from and against any and all liabilities, obligations, claims, damages, suits, costs and expenses, including, without limitation, attorneys’ fees, costs of court and costs of other professionals, arising from directly and/or indirectly and/or in connection with the Exhibitor/Sponsor’s occupancy and/or use of the exhibition premises and/or any part thereof and/or any act, error and/or omission of the exhibitor and/or its employees, subcontractors and/or agents.
 The provisions of indemnity herein shall survive, indefinitely, the expiration or earlier termination of this Agreement, shall not be limited to the amount of insurance maintained by the Exhibitor/Sponsor, and shall extend to claims occurring after the expiration or earlier termination of this Agreement as well as to claims occurring while this Agreement is in force.